KrazIvan/DA2005_Labs/Lab 1/Lab1.md

 ### Lab 1 Explanation ###

-This lab contains an interactive terprature converter.
+This lab contains an interactive temperature converter.